DudeVoid/my-website/README.md

 `npm install express --save`

 After you've installed express and body-parser, you're finished!
-Type `node server.js` into the command window and then type `localhost:<port>` into your browser.
+Type `node server.js` into the command window and then type `localhost:<port>` into your browser's address bar.